ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. To "refine" the input shares into "output shares" that have the desired aggregatable form.
-For some VDAFs, like Prio3, the mapping from input to output shares is some fixed, linear operation, but in general the mapping is controlled dynamically by the Collector and can be non-linear.
-In Poplar1, for example, the refinement process involves a sequence of "candidate prefixes" and the output consists of a sequence of zeros and ones, each indicating whether the corresponding candidate is a prefix of the measurement from which the input shares were generated.
+For some VDAFs, like Prio3, the mapping from input to output shares is a fixed operation depending only on the input share, but in general the mapping involves an aggregation parameter chosen by the Collector.

 1. To verify that the output shares, when combined, correspond to a valid, refined measurement, where validity is determined by the VDAF itself.
-For example, the Prio3Sum variant of Prio3 ({{Section 7.4.2 of !VDAF}}) requires that the output shares sum up to an integer in a specific range; for Poplar1, the output shares are required to sum up to a vector that is non-zero in at most one position.
+For example, the Prio3Sum variant of Prio3 ({{Section 7.4.2 of !VDAF}}) requires that the output shares sum up to an integer in a specific range, while the Prio3Histogram variant ({{Section 7.4.4 of !VDAF}}) proves that output shares sum up to a one-hot vector representing a contribution to a single bucket of the histogram.

 In general, refinement and verification are not distinct computations, since for some VDAFs, verification may only be achieved implicitly as a result of the